 1. Vintage Linoleum Floors for a Pop of Color

 Linoleum floors were a staple in 1930s and 1940s kitchens, offering vibrant colors and patterns that brought life to the space.
-Often featuring checkered or floral designs, these floors were durable, easy to clean, and cost-effective.
+Often featuring checkered kitchen floor designs or floral patterns, these floors were durable, easy to clean, and cost-effective.
 Adding linoleum flooring today can recreate that retro feel while maintaining practicality, making it a nostalgic and functional choice for vintage-inspired kitchens.

 2. Bold Enamelware for a Retro Touch